One of the best things about solar panels is that you can use them to power whatever you want without relying on the grid.

 In other words, they don’t produce a continuous power supply, which is horrible for appliances.

-That’s why when we design any small solar system, we always incorporate a battery bank to store this energy and make sure there is always enough to power your appliances.
+That’s why when we design any small solar system, we always incorporate a battery bank to store this energy and make sure there is always enough power for your appliances.

 Calculating the battery size for a 300W solar panel is pretty easy.